 Bridget R. Cooks is Associate Professor, Department of African American Studies and the Department of Art History, University of California, Irvine.
 Exhibition and tour organized by Sarah Watson, Chief Curator, Hunter College Art Galleries, New York in collaboration with the University Art Galleries at UC Irvine, Palo Alto Art Center, and Art Galleries at Black Studies, University of Texas at Austin.

 Lead support for The Black Index is provided by The Ford Foundation with additional support by UCI Confronting Extremism Program, Getty Research Institute, Fundación Almine y Bernard Ruiz-Picasso para el Arte, Carol and Arthur Goldberg, Anna-Maria and Stephen Kellen Foundation, Leubsdorf Fund at Hunter College, Joan Lazarus Fellowship program at Hunter College, Pamela and David Hornik, Loren and Mike Gordon, University of California Office of the President Multi-campus Research Programs and Initiative Funding, University of California Humanities Research Institute, Illuminations: The Chancellor’s Arts and Culture Initiative, UCI Humanities Center, Department of African American Studies, Department of Art History, The Reparations Project, and the UC Irvine Black Alumni Chapter.
 This project was made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities.
 Visit calhum.org.

-To learn more about our online programming and to RSVP for upcoming events, please visit our webpage.
+To learn more about our online programming, watch recordings of past events, and to RSVP for upcoming events, please visit our webpage.

 *Due to COVID-19 campuswide restrictions, the exhibition will not be open to the general public.